ajitha26/plum-ai-health/README.md

    * Text is parsed into structured JSON with answers and missing field validation.

 3. **Factor Extraction**

-   * Converts answers into risk factors (e.g., smoking → "high risk").
+   Converts answers into risk factors (e.g., smoking → "high risk").

 4. **Risk Classification**

-   * Computes risk score and level based on factors.
+   Computes risk score and level based on the factors.

 5. **Recommendations**

-   * Generates actionable, non-diagnostic guidance for the user.
+   Generates actionable, non-diagnostic guidance for the user.

 ---